parzh/cheek/readme-chapters/other.md

 [← Back to `README.md`](../README.md)

+Each one of these methods returns Proxy object that allows to perform validations directly on itself.

 ## Other
 - ### cheek.input(input): Proxy
+  Prepares single input for further validation.
-  Returns Proxy object that allows to perform validations directly on itself
+  Does not allow to perform validations for multiple inputs.
   @param `input` Test value

   #### Examples: